Questions:

 This is called a power cycle, or in other words, an “internal capacitor and transistor resetter.”
 This will help reset the network component by draining all the remaining power from it.

-Based on my observation, in 80% of cases, this pesky power cycle fixes all types of network connectivity issues.
+Based on my experience over the past 7 years as a TV technician, in 80% of cases, a simple power cycle fixes all types of network connectivity issues.

 - Disconnect the TV completely from the power outlet.